Skip to main content

 How To Turn Off Cookies

 Most browsers give you the option to stop accepting cookies in the browser settings, or to turn them off for a particular website.
 However, we use cookies for some basic functionality, like collecting your email for RSVPs on event pages.
-If you choose to update your settings in that way, some of the ways that our Website functions will be prevented from working as intended.
+If you choose to update your settings in that way, some of the ways that our Websites function will be prevented from working as intended.

 If you choose to turn cookies off, all modern browsers allow you to do so, usually in their settings page.